gmatti1/P5VoiceToText/README.md

 1. Go inside Main/Frontend/voicetotext directory
 2. run "npm install" through command prompt
 3. run "npm start"
-4. Launch "localhost:3000" in the brower to view the application
+4. Launch "localhost:3000" in the browser to view the application

-#### Project Struture: <br>
+#### Project Structure: <br>
 containers - Has all the components with state <br>
 components - Has all the presentational/functional components <br>
-naviagtion - Since this web app has a single page all the general nav related components go in here <br>
+navigation - Since this web app has a single page all the general nav related components go in here <br>
 styles - All style sheets go here

 ### Backend: